 Andrew Mines is a Research Fellow at the Program on Extremism, where he researches terrorist and extremist behavior and helps lead PoE's efforts on the Capitol Hill Siege database.
 He is the audio editor for the podcast Mosul and the Islamic State, an Investigator with the National Counterterrorism Innovation, Technology, and Education Center (NCITE), and provides assistance for The ISIS Files Project as well as for PoE's partnership with the Global Network on Extremism and Technology (GNET).
-Andrew also studies the Islamic State's "Khorasan Province" in the Afghanistan-Pakistan region, focusing on state-led counterterrorism and counterinsurgnecy operations against the group.
-A graduate of The University of Chicago, he helped lead a DoD Minerva-funded research team at the Chicago Project on Security and Threats (CPOST) to analyze militant propaganda and conduct audience behavioral surveys.
-Andrew is currently a Master of Arts in Forensic Psychology candidate at The George Washington University.
+Andrew also studies the Islamic State's "Khorasan Province" in the Afghanistan-Pakistan region, focusing on state-led counterterrorism and counterinsurgency operations against the group.
+He is a graduate of The University of Chicago, and is currently pursuing a Master of Arts in Forensic Psychology at The George Washington University.
 He has published opinion pieces in multiple outlets including the Washington Post, Lawfare, the CTC Sentinel, Just Security, and GNET, and has provided TV and radio commentary for various affiliates at ABC, BBC, Bloomberg Radio, CBC, CBS, C-SPAN, Fox, NBC, and NPR, as well as commentary for other news outlets.